microshare/microshare.github.io/docs/1/advanced/lorawan-devices/sodaq_explorer.md

 {% include image.html url="/assets/img/arduino_menu_select_sodaq.png" description="Select the SODAQ Board Libraries" %}

 ### Setup the Arduino Serial Port
 The Serial Monitor enables you to interact, log & debug applications on connected devices.
-You will be using the Serial Monitor get information from the connected device.
+You will be using the Serial Monitor to get information from the connected device.
 At this point connect the micros usb to the device then to the computer.
 Next select the serial port in Arduino IDE.

 **Note** The actual `Port Names` will vary between different Operating Systems.
 The screenshots below are from the Ubuntu OS.